julian-garcia/inclusion-nudges/content/blog/2-ways-you-can-nudge-people-to-be-allies.md

 There are several aspects of behavioural science insights applied in the design of these two examples of Inclusion Nudges and that’s why they are so powerful.
 Below is an overview of some.

-**See blindspots.**We are often blind to what is right in front of us.
+**See blindspots.** We are often blind to what is right in front of us.
 We often leave out information that is present.
 We overlook the pertinent negative if we are presented with the pertinent positive.
 To change this, we can ask about it to help people see the blindspots.
 Using colours is one way to visualise the hidden patterns and biases.
 Flipping the numbers is another way you can do this – and you should do this in as many situations as possible.
 If you want to learn more about this, we highly recommend that you take a look at Amy Herman’s book ‘Visual Intelligence’.

-**Humanise the numbers.**When we talk about percentage it appeals to the rational and conscious mind.
+**Humanise the numbers.** When we talk about percentage it appeals to the rational and conscious mind.
 But to motivate a behavioural change and action taking, it is crucial to talk about ‘people’ and in this way appeal to the unconscious and emotionally-oriented system that feels empathy.
-This is the mind caring about human beings – not numbers – and since this is the [part of our thinking system](<>) ‘doing our behaviour’, this is the system we have to activate.
+This is the mind caring about human beings – not numbers – and since this is the [part of our thinking system](https://inclusion-nudges.org/blog/about-inclusion-nudges/power-of-inclusion-nudges) ‘doing our behaviour’, this is the system we have to activate.

-**Activate tribalism.**You can also give it an extra motivational nudge by saying ‘our colleagues’ instead of ‘people’ then you trigger the tribal mentality and we feel even more for these people.
+**Activate tribalism.** You can also give it an extra motivational nudge by saying ‘our colleagues’ instead of ‘people’ then you trigger the tribal mentality and we feel even more for these people.

-**Trigger loss aversion bias.**Why should you add the punch line about ‘missing out’ in the ‘humanise the numbers’ Inclusion Nudge?
+**Trigger loss aversion bias.** Why should you add the punch line about ‘missing out’ in the ‘humanise the numbers’ Inclusion Nudge?
 Because it triggers the loss aversion bias, which is a human condition that we will avoid losses.
 Actually, research has proven that humans are twice as miserable loosing something as we are happy gaining the exact same thing.
-And it can be a very strong motivational force simply mentioning that we are ‘‘losing’’ something or “*missing out on*” something.
-It appeals to the [unconscious mind](<>) that is doing our behaviour and it is more likely that we will take action to change this reality.
+And it can be a very strong motivational force simply mentioning that we are ‘losing’ something or “*missing out on*” something.
+It appeals to the [unconscious mind](https://inclusion-nudges.org/blog/about-inclusion-nudges/power-of-inclusion-nudges) that is doing our behaviour and it is more likely that we will take action to change this reality.

 Keep in mind, that it’s important to enable and empower people to do something about it immediately to leverage this motivation.
 Help people be allies in actions.